 STHDRImage - This class is analogous to the STImage class and has almost equivalent functionality.
 The main difference is that each pixel is an STColor.
 STColors are floating point and can take on any valid float value.
 However, when displayed, they will be clamped to [0, 1].
 We've added an operator()(int x, int y) so accessing pixels uses the simple notation hdrimage(x,y) (which returns an STColor&.
 Note the same operator has been implemented for STImage.

 Review of Camera Imaging and HDR

-Our goal is to use some output images to get the input Xi values (and the Ei values).
-Therefore, we actually want to consider the inverse function f-1(Zi) = Xi.
-By substitution we get f-1(Zi) = Ei*dt.
-Taking the natural logarithm we have ln(f-1(Zi)) = ln(Ei) + ln(dt).
+Our goal is to use some output images to get the input Xi values.
+Therefore, we actually want to consider the inverse function f-1(Zi) = Xi, and by substitution f-1(Zi) = Ei*dt.
+Taking the natural logarithm we have ln(f^-1(Zi)) = ln(Ei) + ln(dt).
 We'll rename this function g(Zi) = ln(Ei) + ln(dt).
-This is the representation we'll use for the response curve (given a pixel value, what is the ln(exposure) ).
+This is the representation we'll actually use for the response curve (given a pixel value, what is the ln(exposure) ).
 Note that this represents exactly the same information, we've just adjusted the representation a bit.
 This is convenient for our purposes because different shutter speeds are equivalent to translations of this function.

 Answer These Questions

 (Please include answers to the following with your handin)